 Evolution from “larboard” to “port”

-How can you remember which side is port?
+How can you remember which side is the port?

 Mnemonic devices for port and starboard